-Industrial and Municipal Wastewater

-TMDLs are the primary mechanism for addressing PCB impairments for the Chesapeake Bay Watershed.
+Industrial and Municipal Wastewater: TMDLs are the primary mechanism for addressing PCB impairments for the Chesapeake Bay watershed.
 Until recently, it was not apparent that wastewater could serve as a PCB conduit to the Chesapeake Bay watershed.
-Dating back to the early 1980's and extending to more a recent time, this extremely hydrophobic contaminant was not detected in wastewaters using 40 CFR promulgated analytical methods.
+Dating back to the early 1980s and extending to a more recent time, this extremely hydrophobic contaminant was not detected in wastewater using analytical methods promulgated in Title 40 Code of Federal Regulations (CFR).
 With the availability of improved analytical tools to screen wastewater at environmentally relevant concentrations (low part per quadrillion), determining whether PCBs are present can now be made in any matrix, including wastewater.
 Low level (part per quadrillion) water quality criteria intended to protect fish from bioaccumulating PCBs at concentrations considered unsafe for human consumption have been promulgated by each Bay jurisdiction.